akondratsky/TheGame/readme.md

 ## About

-A simplest logic game developed only with HTML and CSS
+A simplest logic game that works only with HTML and CSS.
+But yes, it was developed with JS and Kuzkina Mother.

 > Because I can!